temporalio/temporal-learning/docs/getting_started/index.md

 ## Run your first program

-Download and run a small application and explore how Temooral executes Workflows and Activities, and how you can recover from failures.
+Download and run a small application and explore how Temporal executes Workflows and Activities, and how you can recover from failures.

 * [Go](go/first_program_in_go/index.md)
 * [Java](java/first_program_in_java/index.md)